 Labrador retrievers are one of the most popular breeds of dogs, and it’s no wonder why.
 They are gentle, intelligent, and loyal companions.
 Labs are also known for their love of water, making them perfect swimming buddies.

 As a result, Labs can tolerate temperatures as low as 30 degrees Fahrenheit without discomfort.
-So if you’re looking for a breed that can stand up to both the heat and the cold, a Lab may be a perfect choice.
+So a Lab may be a perfect choice if you’re looking for a breed that can stand up to both the heat and the cold.

 Do Labradors have a Signature Double Coat?